 Combine a milk product and an acid to make a perfect buttermilk substitute in just 10 minutes.
 Many 2 ingredient buttermilk recipes exist, so we tested them to see which ones work the best in recipes.
 Here’s what we discovered.

-What do you do for a buttermilk substitute if you don’t have buttermilk, but you need it for a recipe?
+What do you do for a buttermilk substitute if you don’t have buttermilk but need it for a recipe?
 How do you make buttermilk?
-Are substitutes just as good in every recipe?
+Are buttermilk alternatives just as good as the real thing in recipes?

-Buttermilk is not one of those grocery items I buy every week, like eggs or bread.
-So if midweek I pull out a recipe requiring buttermilk, I may not find it in my refrigerator.
-As you can imagine I’ve been without buttermilk many times when I have needed it.
+Buttermilk is not one of those grocery items you buy every week, like eggs or bread.
+So, if midweek you pull out a recipe requiring buttermilk, it may not be in your refrigerator.

 Fortunately, making a substitute is quick and easy.
 How do you make buttermilk if you are out of the real thing?

-A basic buttermilk recipe combines an acid with a milk product.
+A basic buttermilk recipe combines a milk product with an acid.

-A variety of milk products can also be used, including milk (any percentage), half and half, cream, or even a plant-based milk.
+You can use several milk products to make buttermilk, including regular milk (any percentage), half and half, cream, or even non-dairy milk.

-A variety of acid + milk product combinations will work.
+An acid + any kind of milk makes a cup of buttermilk substitute.
 But how effective are these substitutions?

 These were some of the questions I explored in my epic buttermilk substitute experiment.
 But first, I had to figure out the right combination of acid and milk to make the best substitute.